Accretionz/ECS179_Project/ProjectDocument.md

 - Usage of [whentomeet](https://www.when2meet.com/?24178901-VsgTi) to organize weekly check-in meetings with the group.
   - Some meetings were held online as it was to get the groups collective input regarding the progress and steps needed to take moving forward.
   - Held three in-person meetings where we took the current progress of all team members and tried compiling it into one game and fixing any bugs that arose.
+- Assisted in creation of the player object as well as implementation of the movement system accompanying the sprite animation changes.

 ## User Interface and Input